Mat Collishaw: Work

 Collishaw's work uses photography and video.
+With an early foundation at Goldsmiths College, Collishaw formed part of the legendary movement of Young British Artists (YBA's).
+He was one of 16 young artists who participated in the seminal Freeze exhibition organized by Damien Hirst in 1988, that launched the YBA, as well as the provocative Sensation show of 1997.
 His best known work is Bullet Hole (1988), which is a closeup photo of what appears to be a bullet hole wound in the scalp of a person's head, mounted on 15 light boxes.
 Collishaw took the original image from a pathology textbook that actually showed a wound caused by an ice pick.
-Bullet Hole was originally exhibited in Freeze, the group show organised by Damien Hirst in 1988 that launched the YBA (Young British Artists).
-It is now in the collection of the Museum of Old and New Art in Hobart, Australia.
+Bullet Hole was first exhibited in Freeze and is now in the collection of the Museum of Old and New Art in Hobart, Australia.